6 New Year’s Resolutions to Improve Waste Management and Compliance

 Start the New Year off right

-These are just a few tips and strategies to improve waste management in hospital and other medical environments.
-Do your part to ensure that best processes are used in your facility to minimise waste generation and to reduce the volume of waste that ends up in landfills.
+These are just a few tips and strategies to improve waste management in hospital and other healthcare environments.
+Do your part to ensure that best processes are used in your facility to minimise waste generation and to reduce the volume of waste that ends up being treated through carbon intensive processes.

 Sharpsmart wants to encourage all hospitals and healthcare facilities, regardless of size, scope, or location, to improve waste management strategies that not only ensure compliance, but protect human health and the environment.
 For more information on Sharpsmart’s sustainable and cost-effective products, services, and resources, contact us today.